The JUNO experiment and its electronics readout system: Introduction

 \section{Introduction}

 The non zero value of the $\theta_{13}$ neutrino oscillation parameter measured by the Daya Bay \cite{Dayneut}, RENO \cite{Reno2018} and Double Chooz \cite{Chooz2016} experiments, opened the path to the determination of the Neutrino Mass Hierarchy (NMH).
 The mass hierarchy measurement will give important clues for the quest of the neutrino nature (Dirac or Majorana) towards the formulation of a theory of flavour.
-The NMH, Normal Hierarchy (NH) or Inverted Hierarchy (IH), has an effect on the electron anti neutrino energy spectrum coming from the nuclear reactor.
+The NMH, Normal Hierarchy (NH) or Inverted Hierarchy (IH), has an effect on the electron anti-neutrino energy spectrum coming from the nuclear reactor.
 The major goal of JUNO is the determination of the NMH using electron anti-neutrinos from the nearby nuclear reactors situated at a distance of about 53 km.
 JUNO will allow for a better measurements on the other mixing parameters ($\sin^2\theta_{12}, \, \Delta m _{12}^2 ,\, \Delta m _{31}^2 \, \mathrm{and}\, \Delta m _{32}^2$ ).
 JUNO will use inverted-beta decay interactions ( $\overline{\nu_e}+p \to n+e^+$) to detect the electric anti-neutrinos coming from the fission of $^{236} \mathrm{U}$, $^{238} \mathrm{U}$, $^{239} \mathrm{Pu}$ and $^{241} \mathrm{Pu}$ inside the nuclear reactors.
 The positron ($e^+$) deposits its energy and annihilates into two 511 keV $\gamma$.
 The neutron, after a thermalization process, is captured by a proton around $\sim 200 \mu \mathrm{s}$ later and release a 2.2 MeV $\gamma$.
 This prompt-delayed signal spatial and temporal coincidence works as a important background suppressor.
 The expected daily number of reactor anti-neutrino events is around 80.
-In addition to the reactor neutrino physics, JUNO physics program includes as well the study of solar neutrinos, supernova neutrinos , atmospheric neutrinos and Geo-neutrinos.
+In addition to the reactor anti-neutrino physics, JUNO physics program includes as well the study of solar neutrinos, supernova neutrinos, atmospheric neutrinos and Geo-neutrinos.
+The requirements to perform the different physics programs are the following: 1) signal range: from 1 p.e.(photo-electron) to 100 p.e. with a linear response and charge resolution from 0.1 p.e. to 1 p.e.; this requires a noise level below 0.1 p.e. for single p.e. detection.
+2) background range: from 100 p.e. to 1000 p.e. with a resolution of 1 p.e.
+3) signal rise time around 2.5 ns.
+This last requirement translates in a bandwidth of about 400 MHz and therefore a sampling rate of 1 Gsample/s is appropriate\cite{Bellato2021}.